RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>1</sup> For this Melchisedec, king of Salem, priest of the most high God, who met Abraham returning from the slaughter of the kings, and blessed him;
 <sup>2</sup> To whom also Abraham gave a tenth part of all; first being by interpretation King of righteousness, and after that also King of Salem, which is, King of peace;
-<sup>3</sup> Without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually .
+<sup>3</sup> Without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually.
 <sup>4</sup> Now consider how great this man [was], unto whom even the patriarch Abraham gave the tenth of the spoils.
 <sup>5</sup> And verily they that are of the sons of Levi, who receive the office of the priesthood, have a commandment to take tithes of the people according to the law, that is, of their brethren, though they come out of the loins of Abraham:
 <sup>6</sup> But he whose descent is not counted from them received tithes of Abraham, and blessed him that had the promises.
 <sup>7</sup> And without all contradiction the less is blessed of the better.
 <sup>8</sup> And here men that die receive tithes; but there he [receiveth them], of whom it is witnessed that he liveth.
-<sup>9</sup> And as I may so say , Levi also, who receiveth tithes, payed tithes in Abraham.
+<sup>9</sup> And as I may so say, Levi also, who receiveth tithes, payed tithes in Abraham.
 <sup>10</sup> For he was yet in the loins of his father, when Melchisedec met him.
 <sup>11</sup> If therefore perfection were by the Levitical priesthood, (for under it the people received the law,) what further need [was there] that another priest should rise after the order of Melchisedec, and not be called after the order of Aaron?
 <sup>12</sup> For the priesthood being changed, there is made of necessity a change also of the law.